When is the best time to buy tickets to an NFL game?

 The worst time to buy

 The worst time to buy a ticket to an NFL game is three months or more in advance, FinanceBuzz found.
-That's when demand is at its peal and stadiums as well as third-parties charge as much fans are willing to pay.
+That's when demand is at its peak and stadiums as well as third-parties charge as much as fans are willing to pay.

 Lewis said there's one major downside to waiting until game day — you may not get the best seat selection — or any seat at all.